To read more blogs, click here.

 After time has passed, unclog the drain and pour a pot of hot water down the drain and you should find that your clog has disappeared and been flushed away!

 The truth is that while these solutions may help get your drain moving once again, the only way to truly get rid of the problem and make sure it won’t come back again anytime soon is to have your drain cleaned by a professional.
 The Charlotte plumbers at Mr. Rooter Plumbing of Charlotte have extensive experience handling drain clogs of all shapes and sizes, and can offer you high-quality drain cleaning and clog removal services using state-of-the-art tools and the latest techniques.
-We take the care and maintenance of your home seriously, and our results-oriented approach goes above and beyond to exceed your expectations and obtain your complete satisfaction.Call Mr. Rooter Plumbing of Charlotte today at (704) 842-9508 to request a drain cleaning service!
+We take the care and maintenance of your home seriously, and our results-oriented approach goes above and beyond to exceed your expectations and obtain your complete satisfaction.Call Mr. Rooter Plumbing of Charlotte today at (704) 842-9508 to request a drain cleaning or unclogging service!